CoreWeave

 Deployment method: CoreWeave Cloud UI

-Cloud-init configuration options must be configured in the YAML editor.
-All cloud-init configuration options are held within the cloudInit stanza:
+Cloud-init configuration options must be configured in the YAML editor on the Virtual Servers deployment menu.
+All cloud-init options are configured in the cloudInit stanza:

 cloudInit: |